dhalianeza/instagram/README.md

 *user will be able to Sign in to the application to start using.
 * user will be to Upload a pictures to the application.
-* user will be able toSearch for different users using their usernames.
+* user will be able to Search for different users using their usernames.
-* See your profile with all your pictures.
+* user will be able to See your profile with all your pictures.
 * Follow other users and see their pictures on my timeline.